 As Hamilton and Rosberg had famously raced against each other since they were children, they had a long history of competition.

 Wolff believes the team did not take that into consideration when pairing them as team-mates – without assessing if that could lead to ructions within the team, rather than pushing both drivers to new levels.
-Both of their odds for a bet on the formula 1 with the likes of Betway would have rewarded the punter richly in recent times, especially with Hamilton.

 “I’m not sure it gets the best out of both because that is negativity, and you still have to be a team player,” Wolff told the High Performance Podcast with Jake Humphrey.